 The train crossed the Loma Lagoon.

-The train did the crossing of the replacement bridge at the Buena Vista Lagoon before we ran through Carlsbad Poinsettia Station and Ponto.
+The train did the crossing the replacement bridge at the Buena Vista Lagoon before we ran through Carlsbad Poinsettia Station and Ponto.

 Next we crossed the Batiquitos Lagoon.